isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * 10 July : [Law 101 for Tax Professionals: Case Law Update (THM International Import &amp; Export Pte Ltd v Comptroller of Goods and Services Tax)](#10jul-ta-id)

+Discover the essential concepts and guidelines that underpin the Singapore GST system.
+Understanding these principles is vital for businesses to comply with GST regulations.
+Join us in this webinar, helmed by speakers from IRAS, to gain insights into the following:

+* Responsibilities of a GST-Registered Business
+* Key GST Concepts
+* Common GST Errors
+* Reimbursement and Disbursement of Expenses
+* Fringe Benefits
+* Zero-Rating of International Services
+* Q &amp; A

 <a id="18jul-ta-id"></a>
 #### **FasTax Series: Withholding Tax - Implications of Tax Treaties**<br>
 **18 Jul | 2.00 p.m. to 5.00 p.m.**